What can I eat on a Keto Diet?

 List of Keto Vegetable Choices

-When choosing Keto Veggies, you are looking for low starch low natural sugar choices.
+When choosing Keto Veggies, you are looking for low starch, low natural sugar choices.
 The list below include all of the vegetables that are generally considered to be good for a keto diet.
-If you are taking long to get into ketosis than you expected, be careful with Brussels Sprouts & Tomatoes as their carbs can add up if you have huge helpings.
+You still need to count the net carbs in vegetables, just like anything else that has carbs.
+If you are taking longer to get into ketosis than you expected, be careful with veggies like Brussels sprouts and tomatoes as their carbs can add up.
+Watch your portion size on all!

 - Dark, leafy greens – kale, collards, swiss chard